BejadiRajeshReddy18/BejadiRajeshReddy18/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Devops
-- 🌱 I’m currently learning Devops
+## 🌱 I’m currently learning Devops
-- 👯 I’m looking to collaborate on Devops projects
+# 👯 I’m looking to collaborate on Devops projects
 - 🤔 I’m looking for help with internships and projects -->